Detached-Attachment

 11. God sees the truth but waits

-“Ambi (an endearing term to call small kids), come here.
+“Ambi (an endearing term to call small kids) come here.
 What is your name?
 You look like a rich kid.
 Is this what they teach you in your boarding school – to sneak out at dusk unnoticed?
 Get back in.”
-He looked very pious and his face was radiating with energy.
+He looked very pious, and his face radiated with energy.
 He must have been around sixty years or so.

 He looked at me very intensely for two or three minutes.
 I felt the power in his eyes.
 It was such an intense look.
 “My name is Parasurama Sastrigal.
 Don’t worry.
 Everything will be alright.
 Goddess Ambal’s kadaksham (grace) is fully with you.
 You have nothing to fear.”
 He smeared some vibuthi on my forehead.
 “See me every day.
 Don’t worry about anything.
 I expect you here every day for an hour in the evening.”
 He took the torn Ganesa picture from me, pasted it nicely, and laminated it.
 I always carry it in my wallet.
 See, here it is.”
 Shankar opened his wallet and pulled out the tiny picture of the Lord.
 “This is the only possession from this family I carry with me, apart from Grandpa’s diary.”

-Immediately there was a change in his demeanor.
-He gently lifted me as though I was a little child and kissed my cheeks.
+Immediately, there was a change in his demeanour.
+He gently lifted me as though I were a little child and kissed my cheeks.
 His eyes welled up.

 “I know him well.
 Tell me why you went there.”